 These tests can give insight on what sort of health issues, if any, your dog may run into down the line.

 Both parents should have good hip and elbow scores, a clear eye test, and be PRA clear as a minimum.

-You should also make sure that the German Shepherd parent does not walk on their hocks and has a straight back.
+You should also make sure that the German Shepherd parent does not walk on their hocks and avoid dogs with an extremely arched back.

 Ensure that the Golden Retriever parent has no family history of cancer.